Battle of the Trough: Battle

 Mrs. Neff alerted the men at Fort Pleasant to the two Indians' presence and deeds, but what she could not know was that her captors had not been the only warriors in the area.
 Years later, the battle was described by a then-teenaged participant, James Parsons of Hampshire County:

 [The Indians] ...divided into small squads and appointed a time and place of combining their force at a large spring at the lower end of the valley, a few miles below Fort Pleasant....
 According to arrangement, a part of them made their appearance before that fort early in the morning and fired a few shots at the fort, and then marched off down the valley in full view....
 Encouraged by the small number that made their appearance, spies were immediately sent out to ascertain if any other signs or trails could be discovered.
 They soon returned and reported that there was no other signs or trails, and that there could be plenty of men spared from the fort to follow and avenge the depredations recently committed by them.
 Immediate preparations were accordingly made for hot pursuit ...

-That morning, 16 or 18 well-armed and mounted white men moved out from the fort, and from Buttermilk Fort (Waggener's upper fort some five miles upstream), intending to attack the Indians.
+That morning, 16 or 18 well-armed and mounted settlers moved out from the fort, and from Buttermilk Fort (Waggener's upper fort some five miles upstream), intending to attack the Indians.
 These men were said to be seasoned and tough Indian fighters.
 They soon dismounted and divided into two parties for a "pincer" approach and moved north behind the Indians into the rugged gorge known as "The Trough" for its steep and impassable slopes.
 Owing to a noisy dog, however, they soon completely lost the element of surprise.
 According to Parsons: